toolmantim/bananajour/Readme.md

 If somebody starts sharing a Bananajour repository with the same name on the network, it'll automatically show up in the network thanks to the wonder that is Bonjour.

+For a list of all the commands:

+    bananajour help

 Official repository and support
 -------------------------------